sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-map-extension/cp-mobile-dev-kit-map-extension.md

 [ACCORDION-BEGIN [Step 7: ](Create Your Branded MDK Client (Required only for Android))]

-For Android, you will need to pass the API key to the MDK client, there is no way public store client can access it, hence you will required to create a branded client using MDK SDK.
+For Android, you will pass the API key to the MDK client, there is no way public store client can access it, hence you will create a branded client using MDK SDK.
 Follow steps 1 to 4 from [this tutorial](cp-mobile-dev-kit-build-client).

-For iOS, you can just use App store client.
+For iOS, you can just use the App store client.
 Continue with next step.

 [DONE]
 [ACCORDION-END]